mchjess/t1a3python/README.md

 This application has many transferrable uses.
 It accurately measures time spent on a user-inputted task and then returns a summary of all time spent on all tasks.
 This application captures and reports data for the user to interpret as they see fit.

+The application has a simple menu interface with options 1 - 5 to complete the following operations:

 * Task Management: Add, start, and stop tasks.
 * Time Tracking: Record time spent on each task.
 * Daily Summary: Generate daily summaries of time spent per task category.
 * Data Export: Export task data to a CSV file for further analysis.